hungpham2017/mDMET/README.md

 - Using overlap matrix to do Smith decomposition
 - Using symmetry and multiple solvers
 - Single-embedding DMET (similar to CASCI=True in QC-DMET)
-- Quantum chemical solvers:RHF, CASCI, CASSCF
+- Quantum chemical solvers: RHF, CASCI, CASSCF

 ### 3. On progress:
 - Smith decomposition for a UHF wavefunction